Zeidae: Description

 All dories share the same roughly discoid, laterally compressed body plan.
-The head is large and sloping to concave in profile; the oblique mouth is also large and in Zenopsis species, it is noticeably upturned.
+The head is large and sloping to concave in profile with thin and soft bones; the oblique mouth is also large and in Zenopsis species, it is noticeably upturned.
 The jaws are massive and highly extensile.
 The large eyes are situated high on the head and are directed dorsolaterally.
 There is a perceptible hump in the back beginning just behind the eye; it is topped by a conspicuous, crest-shaped spinous dorsal fin containing 7-10 spines which descend in height towards the posterior.
 In adults of some species, the dorsal spines are adorned with long, streamer-like filaments.
 A second, much lower dorsal fin (with 22-37 soft rays) extends down the rest of the back, in a slight retrorse direction due to the body's curvature.
 The caudal peduncle is thin and the caudal fin is small and truncate (brush-shaped).

 The pelvic fins are thoracic, spineless, and greatly elongated; the rays are free of their membranes distally.
 The pectoral fins are small, short, and rounded, inserted fairly low on the body and posterior to the pelvics.
 The anal fin contains 1-4 spines anteriorly and 20-39 soft rays with their height, direction, origin, and terminus mirroring those of the soft dorsal fin.
 Along the belly are a series of spinous scutes—scales modified into hard, bony plates—forming an armoured ventral keel.
 Similar scutes also cover the base of the dorsal and anal fins.
 The opercular bones are free of any spines or serrations.
 The vertebrae number 29-34, and adults possess degenerate gill rakers.

 The body is apparently naked; if present, the scales are microscopic.
 Coloration in life is typically a highly lustrous silver, with younger dories covered in a number of randomly placed dark, dusky spots.
 These spots tend to fade with age; the largest (and oldest) specimens have only one dark spot, located roughly central on the flanks.
 In the cape dory (Zeus capensis) this spot is located just below the junction of the spinous and soft dorsal fins; in the John dory the spot is central and surrounded by a yellow ring, with the body also covered in cloud-like splotches of muddy sepia.
 Zeus capensis and Z. faber are tied as the largest dory species at a maximum 90 centimetres total length, with the other three species only slightly smaller.